Achievable logoAchievable logo

 Gene cloning and plasmids

-A plasmid is often used for gene cloning due to three key features:
+A plasmid is often used for gene cloning because it has three useful features:

-1. A restriction site that can be cut open by a restriction enzyme, allowing insertion of the gene of interest.
+1. A restriction site that can be cut by a restriction enzyme, creating an opening where the gene of interest can be inserted.

-2. An origin of replication, enabling the plasmid (and the cloned gene within) to replicate independently of the host’s genome.
+2. An origin of replication, which lets the plasmid (and the inserted gene) replicate independently of the host cell’s genome.

-3. An antibiotic resistance gene, allowing only bacteria containing the plasmid to survive under antibiotic treatment.
+3. An antibiotic resistance gene, so only bacteria that took up the plasmid survive when grown with that antibiotic.

 Gene cloning with plasmids: diagram of recombinant DNA use in bacteria